Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \subsection{Passive Orientation Safety}

 So far, we did not consider orientation as part of the safety specification.
 The notion of passive safety requires the robot to stop to avoid imminent collision, which can be inefficient or even impossible when sensor coverage is not exhaustive.
-For example, if an obstacle is close behind the robot (cf. \rref{fig:fieldOfViewAOne}), the robot would have to stop to guarantee passive safety, while it could choose a new curve that leads away from the obstacle with a more liberal safety notion.
+For example, if an obstacle is close behind the robot (see \rref{fig:fieldOfViewAOne}), the robot would have to stop to obey passive safety.
+This may be the right behavior in an unstructured environment like walking pedestrians but is not helpful when driving on the lanes of a road.
+With a more liberal safety notion, the robot could choose a new curve that leads away from the obstacle.

-We introduce \emph{passive orientation safety} that only requires the robot to remain safe with respect to the obstacles in its orientation of responsibility.
+We introduce \emph{passive orientation safety} that only requires the robot to remain safe with respect to the obstacles in its \emph{orientation of responsibility}.
 Overall system safety depends on the sensor coverage of the robot and the obstacles.
-For example, if two robots drive side-by-side with only very narrow sensor coverage to the front, they still might collide when their paths cross.
+For example, if two robots drive side-by-side with only very narrow sensor coverage to the front, they might collide when their paths cross.
 Even with limited sensor coverage, if both robots can observe some separation markers in space (\eg, lane markers) that keeps their paths separated, then passive orientation safety ensures that there will not be collisions.
-Likewise, passive orientation safety ensures that there will not be collisions when every robot and obstacle covers \(180^\circ\) in its orientation of responsibility, \ie, it can observe its vicinity to the front, but not to the rear.
+Likewise, passive orientation safety ensures that there will be no collisions when every robot and obstacle covers \(180^\circ\) in its orientation of responsibility, \ie, everyone is responsible for obstacles ahead, but not for those behind.

+This notion of safety is suitable for structured spaces where obstacles can easily determine the trajectory and observable region of the robot (\eg, lanes on streets).
+The robot is responsible for collisions inside its observable area (``field of vision'', see \rref{fig:visibleregion}) and has to ensure that it can stop if needed before leaving the observable region, because it could otherwise cause collisions when moving into the blind spot just outside its observable area.